Urban Development: From Gray-to-Green Roofs

-Vegetated roofs provide many secondary benefits to our urban environment: reduction of heat island effects, reduction of the volume sewage that needs to be treated by the city’s sewage treatment plants, increased urban biodiversity, pollution mitigation, and much more.
+Vegetated roofs provide many secondary benefits to our urban environment: reduction of heat island effects, reduction of the volume of sewage that needs to be treated by the city’s sewage treatment plants, increased urban biodiversity, pollution mitigation, and much more.
 It is a technology that will make our current and future urban environment enjoyable and healthy.

 Why is this incredible tool not an obvious choice for civil engineers?

 Green roofs - a reliable stormwater tool?

 For several years, we had completely missed to take in what the civil engineers tried to tell us: that traditional green roofs cannot be used for stormwater management from their perspective: from the project-perspective.

 To summarize the issue: A dry vegetated roof absorbs a lot of rain, but when the roof is soaked, it simply cannot absorb any more.
 It sits there like a wet sponge.
 One drop in, is one drop out.

 This isn’t good enough for a civil engineer as she cannot propose a stormwater solution that only works some of the time.
 The stormwater tool must work every time or the property is flooded during the first major rain event.